benreynwar/htfft/README.md

 * [ ] Top level
 * [ ] Documentation
 * [ ] Improve testing
+* [ ] Fix twiddle precision so it matches sample width.
+Currently much smaller for later stages.
 * [ ] Investigate rounding and precision
+* [ ] Look for better architectures in literature.

 Architecture
 ------------